kmadisa/barcode_scanner/README.md

-# qr_scanner
+# barcode_scanner

-A new Flutter project.
+A new Flutter project from https://medium.com/flutter-community/working-with-barcodes-and-qr-codes-in-flutter-fbb3a2d4ede7.

 ## Getting Started